-Ahhhhh Barcaaaaaaaaaa!!!!!
-You were a trip to remember and a special thanks to my girl Kate for housing me and showing me around her temp-abroad home.
+Barcaaaaaaaaaa!!!!!
+You were a trip to remember and a special thanks to my friend Kate for housing me and showing me around her temp-abroad home.

-We started off our first day with a hike in Parc de Vallividera to the top of Tibidabo.
-Tibidabo is a mountain that overlooks the coast of Barcelona as well as the Mediterranean Sea.
-But if you're not into hiking, there are plenty of busses or taxis that can get you to this view.
+We started off our first day with a hike in Parc de Vallividera to the top of Tibidabo, a mountain that overlooks the coast of Barcelona as well as the Mediterranean Sea.
+If you're not into hiking, there are plenty of busses or taxis that can get you to this view.

 There is a beautiful church at the top of the mountain, called the Temple of the Sacred Heart of Jesus.

-While admiring the church we met this man who has lived in Barcelona his whole life and used to go to this church with his mom when he was a child.
-He gave us all the history and background of the church as well as his own personal experience and history here.
+While admiring the church, we met this man who has lived in Barcelona his whole life and used to go to this church with his mom when he was a child.
+He gave us all the history and background, as well as, his own personal experience and history here.
 He didn't want money, he just wanted people to get the true history about this amazing church.

 Here are some photo's of the inside of the Temple of the Sacred Heart of Jesus.

 On our walk back down the mountain we met three furry friends.
-A dog who wanted to play endless fetch with a pinecone as well as a shabby cat that walked us down the rest of the mountain and then again another neighborhood dog who just wanted to sniff us out.
+A dog who wanted to play endless fetch with a pinecone, a shabby cat that walked us down the rest of the mountain and then another neighborhood dog who just wanted to sniff us out.

 After the hike we were on a mission to find food, so we took the metro to go to the Mercat Boqueria, which was basically a giant farmers market .
-This place was PACKED…. and I held on to Kate and my bag with dear life, along with trying to avoid the random booty slaps from the locals. *cue eye roll*
+This place was PACKED…. and I held on to Kate and my bag with dear life, along with trying to avoid the random booty slaps we kept receiving. *cue eye roll*.

 We ate from many vendors but we got our main grub from Organic Barcelona, a place that advertises “organic is orgasmic” and it was delicious.
 Obviously after I had to get something sweet, so we got a fresh fruit cup and then some chocolate covered strawberries, while I did my best to avoid the candy shack.